owlistic-notes/owlistic/docs/website/docs/developers/backend.md

 # Server

+## Overview

+Owlistic server is implemented following traditional client-server architecture exposing a set of REST APIs for Create, Update, Delete, Read (CRUD) operations.
+The server exposes a gateway layer for REST APIs responsible for routing requests to the appropriate service.

+On top of that, Owlistic leverages event-driven architecture to push updates to an event broker system allowing fast and real-time synchronization.
+The server exposes a gateway layer for WebSocket connections responsible for pushing events from the downstream broker system to clients.

+Following page provides a detailed overview of the server's components and their interactions.

+## Design

-Owlistic backend is built using Go, a statically typed, compiled language.
+Owlistic server is built using Go, a statically typed, compiled language.
 The main reason for choosing Go is its strong support for concurrency and efficient memory management, which are crucial for event-driven systems.
 It also uses the PostgreSQL database for data persistence and NATS as an event streaming system to push real-time updates to clients.

-## Design
+## Components

 ### API Routes

-Owlistic backend leverages a RESTful API architecture, providing endpoints for various CRUD operations.
+Owlistic server leverages a RESTful API architecture, providing endpoints for various CRUD operations.
 This section outlines the routes available for each CRUD operation.

 The API routing mechanism is based on the [Gin](https://gin-gonic.com/) web framework, which provides a simple and intuitive way to define routes.
 Each route is defined using a combination of HTTP methods (GET, POST, PUT, DELETE) and URL paths and leverages [core services](#core-services) to handle requests and responses.

 ### Events Streaming

-Owlistic backend uses an event-driven architecture allowing for real-time updates and communication between services.
+Owlistic server uses an event-driven architecture allowing for real-time updates and communication between services.
 This section explains how producers and consumers interact with its event streaming system.

 #### Nats

 The event streaming system is based on the [NATS](https://nats.io/) messaging system, which allows for efficient and scalable communication between services.
 Nats is a popular open-source messaging system that enables real-time communication between services.
-Owlistic backend leverages NATS as an event streaming system, allowing for efficient and scalable communication between services.
+Owlistic server leverages NATS as an event streaming system, allowing for efficient and scalable communication between services.

 #### Producer